A Simple Roasted Thanksgiving Turkey

 Instructions

-1. If the turkey is frozen: Thaw in the fridge, 24 hours for every 5 pounds of Turkey.
-I like to give myself 1 extra day, just to be safe.
+1. If the turkey is frozen, throw it in the fridge for 24 hours for every 5 pounds of Turkey.
+I like to give myself 1 extra day just to be safe.

 3. Adjust your oven rack so the turkey will sit in the center of the oven.
 Preheat oven to 325 degrees F.

-4. Make the herb butter by combining room temperature butter, minced garlic, salt, pepper, one tablespoon fresh chopped rosemary, one tablespoon fresh chopped thyme, and half a tablespoon of fresh chopped sage.
-(You’ll use the remaining fresh herbs for stuffing inside the cavity of the turkey)
+4. Make the herb butter by combining room temperature butter, minced garlic, salt, pepper, one tablespoon of fresh chopped rosemary, one tablespoon of fresh chopped thyme, and half a tablespoon of fresh chopped sage.
+(You’ll use the remaining fresh herbs for stuffing inside the cavity of the turkey.)

 6. Season the cavity of the turkey with salt and pepper.
-Stuff it with the quartered lemon, onion and apple and leftover herbs.
+Stuff it with the quartered lemon, onion, apple, and leftover herbs.

 8. Tuck the wings of the turkey underneath the turkey and set the turkey on a roasting rack inside a roasting pan*.

-10. Roast at 325 degrees F for about 13-15 minutes per pound, or until internal temperature (inserted on middle of thigh and breast) reaches about 165 degrees.
+10. Roast at 325 degrees F for about 13-15 minutes per pound or until internal temperature (inserted on the middle of thigh and breast) reaches about 165 degrees.

 11. (I remove the turkey from the oven once it reaches 160 degrees.
-Then, I tent it with foil, and let it rest on the counter.
-It will continue cooking under the foil, to reach 165 degrees F.)
+Then, I cover it with foil and let it rest on the counter.
+It will continue cooking under the foil to reach 165 degrees F.)

-12. ***Check the turkey about halfway through cooking, and once the skin gets golden brown, cover the top of the turkey with tinfoil, to protect the breast meat from overcooking.
-Alternately, you could start cooking the turkey with it tented in foil, then during the last hour or so of cooking you can take the foil off to let the turkey brown.
+12. ***Check the turkey about halfway through cooking, and once the skin gets golden brown, cover the top of the turkey with tin foil to protect the breast meat from overcooking.
+Alternatively, you could start cooking the turkey with it tented in foil; then, during the last hour or so of cooking, you can take the foil off to let the turkey brown.

 13. Allow turkey to rest for 20-30 minutes before carving.